 A visit to Pompeii is not complete without a peek at the Lupanare – the Brothel!
 Here you will see a marvelous display of Roman frescoes that include several erotic images.
 Another “must-see” on any visitor’s list is one of the public spaces where entertainment was held.
 The Outdoor Theatre is where comedies and tragedies were staged.
 At the large amphitheater, games were put on, pitting gladiators against each other or against huge beasts.
 The Indoor Theatre is where mime and poetry readings were offered.

 At mid-tour, it’s important to stop for a refreshing drink at one of the many street vendors, or browse the souvenir shops and pick up a memento for somebody back home.

-Your private day tour of Mount Vesuvius and Pompeii are sure to create lifelong memories that you will share with friends and family forever!
+Your private tour of Mt.
+Vesuvius and Pompeii are sure to create lifelong memories that you will share with friends and family forever!
 Like we say in Italy, Salut!

 The Tour is flexible, you can decide to visit Pompeii first, or start with the clambing on the Mount VesuviusThe following is just an example :

 Start the clambing on the vulcano

 Move the Farm for the lunch